The Venn diagram of my life would have quite a few circles; I hang out in the overlaps.

 As a journalist with graduate training in the history of technology, I find that those questions contain a lifetime's worth of stories.
 I've spent more than 20 years exploring them as a reporter and editor at news organizations in the non-profit, government, academic, and startup sectors.
 Now I'm working independently.

 Until recently I identified as a text-only journalist—mostly longform.
-But these days I'm working to claim dual citizenship in the land of radio and audio production.
+But now I claim dual citizenship in the land of radio and audio production.

 In 2014-15, I was Acting Director of the Knight Science Journalism at MIT, the world's leading mid-career fellowship program for journalists covering science, technology, health, and the environment.
 Founded by veteran science journalist Victor McElheny and endowed by the John S. and James L. Knight Foundation, the fellowship brings about a dozen distinguished science and technology journalists to MIT each year.
 I managed the program's budget, staff, and curriculum and arranged a year of rewarding experiences for the 2014-15 Knight Fellows.
 It was a fantastic experience that gave me a lot of time to think about the state of science journalism.
 The journalists I worked with will be friends for life.

 I've been writing about science and technology professionally since 1994.
 Before my two-year MIT gig, I was Editor at Large at Xconomy, a national news publication about the startup culture and innovation, and managing editor of Xperience, Xconomy's consumer section.
 Before that I was the editor of Xconomy San Francisco and Xconomy Boston.
 In addition to my regular news stories, I wrote an opinion/review column every Friday called VOX: The Voice of Xperience.
 (The column was formerly known as World Wide Wade.)
-I'm still affiliated with Xconomy as a contributing editor.
+I'm still affiliated with Xconomy as a contributing editor and host & producer of the Xconomy Voices podcast.

 Before joining Xconomy in 2007, I was a staff member at MIT’s Technology Review from 2001 to 2006, serving as senior editor, San Francisco bureau chief, and executive editor of TechnologyReview.com.
 Before that, I was the Boston bureau reporter for Science, managing editor of supercomputing publications at NASA Ames Research Center, and Web editor at e-book pioneer NuvoMedia, creator of the Rocket eBook (a precursor to the Amazon Kindle).